espocrm/documentation/docs/development/metadata/entity-defs.md

 *boolean*

 Read-only links cannot be edited via link and unlink requests.
-But they can be edited via the link-multiple field.
+Not possible to relate or unrelate records via the relationship panel.
+Read-only links can still be edited via the link and link-multiple fields.

 ### layoutRelationshipsDisabled